Very ample line bundles on weighted projective spaces and weighted blowups: Relating bubbles to rings and very ampleness

 \section{Relating bubbles to rings and very ampleness}

 In this section, we reduce the problem of determining whether the line bundles we are interested in are very ample to a combinatorial problem.
-For this, we introduce the notion of \emph{bubbles}; the rest of the paper is dedicated to thoroughly studying these bubbles, determining when they exist, and under which circumstances the existence of such bubbles is an obstruction to very ampleness.
+For this, we introduce the notion of \emph{bubbles}; the rest of the paper is dedicated to thoroughly studying these bubbles, determining when they exist, and under which circumstances the existence of bubbles is an obstruction to generation in degree 1 of certain Veronese subrings or to very ampleness.